 Donald's triplet nephews who offer their services in each game doing different things.

-Friends of Hercules, who often side with him during his training and conflict with Hades.
+of Hercules, who often sides with him during his training and conflict with Hades.

 "Gee whiz.
 I wish I had lots of good friends.